jeffalo/ocular/README.md

-# ocular
+# ocular (formerly jeffalo post viewer)
- forum viewer for scratch
+an open source collection of tools for the scratch forums